Доброволците ни все още не са превели статията на Български. Присъединете се и помогнете да свършим тая работа!

 How documents are cached can be controlled by HTTP.
-The server can instruct proxies, and clients, what to cache and for how long.
+The server can instruct proxies and clients, about what to cache and for how long.
 The client can instruct intermediate cache proxies to ignore the stored document.

 - Relaxing the origin constraint

 To prevent snooping and other privacy invasions, Web browsers enforce strict separation between Web sites.
 Only pages from the same origin can access all the information of a Web page.
-Though such constraint is a burden to the server, HTTP headers can relax this strict separation server-side, allowing a document to become a patchwork of information sourced from different domains (there could even be security-related reasons to do so).
+Though such constraint is a burden to the server, HTTP headers can relax this strict separation on the server side, allowing a document to become a patchwork of information sourced from different domains; there could even be security-related reasons to do so.

-Some pages may be protected so only specific users can access it.
+Some pages may be protected so that only specific users can access them.
 Basic authentication may be provided by HTTP, either using the

 WWW-Authenticateand similar headers, or by setting a specific session using HTTP cookies.